-1 Pertinent courses provided by organizations listed in 4.2.2.D, as well as the National Fire Sprinkler Association, National Fire Alarm Association, American Fire Sprinkler Association, and International Fire Marshal’s Association are deemed qualified.
+1 Pertinent courses provided by organizations listed in Article 4.2.2.D of these rules, as well as the National Fire Sprinkler Association, National Fire Alarm Association, American Fire Sprinkler Association, and International Fire Marshal’s Association, are deemed qualified.
 Courses provided by other entities may be accepted after review by the Division.

 Payment of the required renewal fee.

-Applications for renewal shall be submitted no more than 30 days prior to expiration, A grace period for renewal may be extended for up to 30 days after expiration, after which a late application fee will be assessed.
+Applications for renewal shall be submitted no more than thirty (30) days prior to expiration, A grace period for renewal may be extended for up to thirty (30) days after expiration, after which a late application fee will be assessed.

-All applicants shall have no longer than 30 days from the original submittal to correct deficiencies in their application including missing materials or fees.
-Applications older than 30 days with deficiencies will be considered vacated applications and the fees surrendered.
+All applicants shall have no longer than thirty (30) days from the original submittal to correct deficiencies in their application including missing materials or fees.
+Applications older than thirty (30) days with deficiencies will be considered vacated applications and the fees surrendered.

-Applicants submitting more than 60 days after expiration shall submit all documentation required of a new applicant in addition to documentation of continuing education.
+Applicants submitting more than sixty (60) days after expiration shall submit all documentation required of a new applicant in addition to documentation of continuing education.

-Denial, revocation, suspension, annulment, limitation or modification of certification.
+Denial, rRevocation, sSuspension, aAnnulment, lLimitation or mModification of cCertification.

 Denial of Certification